 Find out how machine learning can empower fraud detection in insurance.
 Learn about ML use cases, how ML-based fraud detection works, and how to build it.

 Insurance fraud has been a challenge in the sector since… Always.
-Still, the problem has become more urgent today due to the growth in global cybercrime and more sophisticated fraudulent schemes.
+Still, the problem has recently become more urgent due to the growth in global cybercrime and more sophisticated fraudulent schemes.
 The Covid-19 outbreak has also made a perfect storm for corporate fraud, placing an extra financial strain on businesses and forcing companies to go online.

 Is your company prepared for increasing fraud risks?

-The Insurance Information Institute informs about $38 to $83 billion losses yearly because of insurance fraud.
+The Insurance Information Institute informs about $38 to $83 billion in yearly losses because of insurance fraud.
 And this is excluding health insurance fraud, which costs the US nation an additional $68 billion according to the National Health Care Anti-Fraud Association and is the most costly type of fraud in the insurance industry.